 Requirements for the Master of Science Degree in Agricultural, Food and Resource Economics

 The student may elect either Plan A (with thesis) or Plan B (non-thesis research paper).
-The student's plan of study should be approved by the department prior to the beginning of the second semester of enrollment in the program.
+The student's plan of study should be approved by the department prior to the beginning of the second year of enrollment in the program.

 A total of 30 credits is required for the degree under Plan A, and a total of 33 credits is required for the degree under Plan B.